rajneesh069/Namaste-JS/README.md

 ## Call Stack maintains the order of execution of execution Contexts.

-- `It stores GEC at its bottom, then the EC for square(n) function call, after that's done, it pops it off once its returned and then again puts in the EC of the second function call, i.e., sqaure(4) and pops it off once its done executing and finally pops off GEC from the stack.`
+- `It stores GEC at its bottom, then the EC for square(n) function call, after that's done, it pops it off once its returned and then again puts in the EC of the second function call, i.e., square(4) and pops it off once its done executing and finally pops off GEC from the stack.`

 - This is how JS Engine manages the creation and deletion of Execution Contexts efficiently and keeps track of the order of the execution contexts.
-- Also known as Execution Context Stack, Program Stack, Control Stack, Runtime Stack and Machine Stack, all of the same are the same thing- THE CALL STACK.
+- Also known as Execution Context Stack, Program Stack, Control Stack, Runtime Stack and Machine Stack, all of the same are the same thing - THE CALL STACK.

 ## [Hoisting in JS](/hoistingInJS/index.js)

-- Formal Definition: In JavaScript, hoisting is a mechanism where variable and function declarations are moved to the top of their scope (either global or function scope) during the compilation phase, before the code is executed.
-This means you can use variables and functions before they are declared in the code.
+- Formal Definition: In JavaScript, hoisting is a mechanism where `variable and function(even async ones, if declared witha function keyword) declarations are moved to the top of their scope (either global or function scope) during the compilation phase, before the code is executed.` This means you can use variables and functions before they are declared in the code.

 ```js
 getName(); // this prints Hello ofcourse